User Guide

 - This command is still able to be executed on a event list without any expired event.

-In this case, success messageExpired events (if any) have been cleared!
+In this case, success messageExpired events (if any) have been cleared!will still be displayed.

 However, no event will be cleared since there are no expired event.